6 Tips to Harness the Power of LinkedIn for Your Home Business

 Once you join them, participate in discussions.
 Groups are not a place to blatantly promote your business.
 Instead, they’re where you share your expertise, provide help and support, and make connections.
 They’re a good resource to get support for and tips in your business as well.
 They are ideal to build trust and rapport, so that you can attract new clients and referrals from group members.

 6. Be generous.

 Social networking is a two-way street.
-If you want people to write recommendations, endorse you for a skill or introduce you to potential prospects, you need to do the same.
+If you want people on LInkedIn to write recommendations, endorse you for a skill, or introduce you to potential prospects, you need to do the same.
 Don’t wait for others to be nice to you.
 Instead, share the love first, and hopefully, they’ll return the favor